floshodan/Youtube-Watchtime-Timer-ChromeExtension/README.md

 # Youtube-Watchtime-Timer-ChromeExtension
-Records and displays the actual watchtime of all videos watched during a websession.
+A simple chrome extention that displays the actual watchtime of a Websession on the top of the page.

-#TODO
+Uses the html5 video api to check if a video is playing.

+Currently only working with youtubs html5 player. (modern browsers support it anyway)

+## TODO

-Add Database
+- [ ] Add Database
-fix Header
-make header pesitent
+- [ ] Fix header
+- [ ] Make header persitent